Pedro Sousa

 Pedro Barreiros Cardoso de Sousa (/pt/; born 27 May 1988) is a Portuguese tennis coach and a former professional player who primarily competed on the ATP Challenger Tour.
-In February 2019, he achieved a career-high singles ranking of world No. 99.
+He reached a career-high singles ranking of world No. 99 in February 2019.

-Career
+Professional Career

 He reached his first ATP final as a lucky loser at the 2020 Argentina Open after the withdrawal of top seed Diego Schwartzman in the semifinals but lost to Casper Ruud in the championship match.
 He had never reached a tour-level quarterfinal prior to this tournament, becoming only the third player from Portugal in the Open Era to reach a tour-level final.

-In April 2023, using a qualification wildcard, Sousa qualified into the main draw for his last appearance at an ATP Tour event and his home tournament, 2023 Estoril Open.
+In April 2023, using a qualification wildcard, Sousa qualified into the main draw for his last appearance at an ATP Tour event and his home tournament, the 2023 Estoril Open.
 He also announced his retirement from professional tennis, the 2023 Lisboa Belém Open Challenger being his final event.
+He retired on 6 October 2023.

+Coaching Career

+In 2024, Sousa started coaching Henrique Rocha.

+Sousa is also currently coaching another compatriot, Jaime Faria, alongside Rocha.